 Where can you go wrong?

 Process mapping, no doubt, are highly useful tools that facilitate improvements in processes.
 But it does not mean that they should be applied everywhere and anywhere.
 The managers of the organization should be cautious while using process maps.
 A number of areas have been identified where process maps may go wrong, and these problems are generally related to the use of the method of process maps, and the planning and execution of process mapping.
-Some of the commonly identified mistakes with respect to process mapping are illustrated as under:
+Some of the common mistakes with respect to process mapping are illustrated as under:

 Mistake 1: Application of process maps on inadequate process types

 Managers sometimes do not differentiate among these business processes before applying the process mapping.
 Process mapping are most successful in case of transactional and transformational business processes, and not on decision making processes with open ends.
 This is because process mapping yields best results when the outputs can be specifically defined, objective in nature and the variations in the process are traceable.
-However, in case of decision making process processes, a lot of information gathering, processing and analysis is needed and these processes tend to be intangible and abstract in nature.
+However, in case of decision making process processes, needs lot of information gathering, processing and analysis and these processes tend to be intangible and abstract in nature.
 Hence, the managers must avoid the application of process maps on high end, open ended decision making business processes.

 Mistake 2: Unclear focus of process mapping